songhengyang/face_landmark_factory/README.md

 - ./data_generate/video_auto_label.py

-    This tool reads the video file, uses the built-in model of facial landmark detection with this system, recognizes faces appearing in the frames, automatically annotates face landmarks, generates a file of pts format, the files of facial image and the files of pts formatted dimension are stored in a same directory.
+    This tool reads the video file, with the built-in models of facial landmark detection in this system, recognizes image of faces appearing in the frames, automatically annotates face landmarks, generates a file of pts format, the files of facial image and the files of pts formatted dimension are stored in a same directory.

 Parameter Description